Personalisation

 - date

-Include a personalisation block in your API request.
+Include a personalisation block for each message in your API request.

-For example, if you wanted to include ‘practice’ as a personalisation field, the personalisation block would be:
+For example, if you wanted to include ((gpSurgery)) and ((appointmentDate)) as custom personalisation fields, the personalisation block for one message would be:

 Read the API documentation (opens in a new tab) to find out where to put this in your request.